Gulf toadfish: Toxins

+Relation to humans

 Angling

-The Gulf toadfish is commonly considered a trash fish.
+The Gulf toadfish is commonly considered a trash fish, rarely being eaten.
 They appear dangerous and slimy so people refrain from eating them.
 They will eat anglers' baits readily and prevent them from catching game fish.
 They will usually eat chunks of bait, especially wide baits, such as cut squid or frozen fish.

 They are widely disliked because they have a tendency to swallow hooks making them difficult to unhook.
 They also compete with resources for more desirable game fish and have few predators.